akononovicius/physRisk-content-repository/articles/2010/non-linear-stochastic-model-return.md

 their ideas using, seemingly, the very same modeling language – some prefer stochastic differential equations, others rely on autoregresive models.
-Numbers of groups study microscopical structure of financial markets – by using agent based and network models.
+Numbers of groups study microscopical structure of financial markets – by using agent-based and network models.
 Reviewing all those of trends and ideas would be hard and virtually impossible task.

 Our research was started by the efforts of group lead by prof. Bronius